 Planning a trip to the canyon?
 Check out these tips for picking which Grand Canyon trails are best for you.

-Heads up– this is part of a Hiking the Grand Canyon series!
+This is part of a Hiking the Grand Canyon series!
 Read more Grand Canyon hiking tips here: Hiking the Grand Canyon, Training to Hike the Grand Canyon, Hiking Food Ideas, + Camping Inside the Grand Canyon.

 Which Grand Canyon Trails are Best?